-Knight Therapeutic's CEO Jonathan Goodman has been involved in the pharma business his whole life.
+Knight Therapeutic's CEO, Jonathan Goodman, has been involved in the pharma business his whole life.

-He's frustrated investors up to this point, but he has shown he can execute exceptionally well in the past, and if he continues to do so Knight could end up being a strong Canadian pharmaceutical stock moving forward.
+He's frustrated investors up to this point.
+Still, he has shown he can execute exceptionally well in the past.
+If he continues to do so, Knight could become a solid Canadian pharmaceutical stock moving forward.

 Viemed Healthcare (TSX:VMD)

-Viemed is one of the largest non invasive ventilation companies in the US home respiratory health care industry.
+Viemed is one of the largest non-invasive ventilation companies in the US home respiratory health care industry.

 HLS Therapeutics (TSX:HLS)

-Much like Knight, HLS Therapeutics (TSE:HLS) is a pharmaceutical company that focuses on the acquisition of late-stage and commercial-stage branded pharmaceutical products.
-The key difference here being the company focuses on the North American markets.
+Much like Knight, HLS Therapeutics (TSE:HLS) is a pharmaceutical company focusing on acquiring late-stage and commercial-stage branded pharmaceutical products.
+The key difference here is that the company focuses on the North American markets.